python-scsi/python-scsi/DEVELOPMENT.md

 This will include test and verification tools, as well as all the necessary packages to build a new release.

+## pre-commit

+This repository uses [pre-commit](https://pre-commit.com/) to maintain a consistent codebase.
+The tool is installed as part of the `dev` extra.

+To activate the pre-commit hooks, you should use:

+    python-scsi $ pre-commit install

+which will set up the hooks for the current repository.

 ## Unit Testing

 The tests directory contain unit tests for python-scsi.